 Not long ago, having a room dedicated to watching movies or television on a grand theater-style screen was a big status symbol coveted by many.
 Everybody wanted a place for a couple of rows of comfortable lounge chairs, a top-notch sound system, and maybe a little kitchenette for their favorite snacks.

-These specialty rooms are still on some buyers’ wish lists, but don’t let the lack of one stop you from selecting an otherwise perfect home.
+These specialty rooms are still on some peoples’ wish lists, but don’t let the lack of one stop you from selecting an otherwise perfect home.
 These days, technology can turn any room you choose into a media room.

 “A pre-wired setup or a very specific room for just media is rather posh,” says Tim Zabawa, a broker associate with Rogers Healy and Associates Real Estate in Dallas. ”So many wireless options are available that hard wiring is not necessary anymore.”